MoizMehdi/EVVMiniAppBackend/README.md

    =bash
    npm install

-4. Create a `.env` file in the EVV-MINIAPP-BACKEND directory and configure the following variables:
+4. Create a `.env` file in the EVVMiniAppBackend directory and configure the following variables:
    env:
    PORT=4010
    HOST=0.0.0.0